softins/jamulus-seq-test/README.md

 # jamulus-seq-test

-This is a temporary project to host Mac and PC builds of Jamulus
+This is a temporary project to host Mac and PC builds of Jamulus.
+It will be taken down once the official versions of 3.6.0 are released.

 It now holds the Mac build of Volker's implementation of audio sequence numbering.
 Note that it is different from the previous implementation that was in this repository.